zeromind-xyz/how-to-get-interviews/outreach/overview.md

 And then 3 more from each of those 3 connections ( = 9)
 And then 3 more from each of those 9 ( = 27)

 This leads to an exponential growth in your network.
-And not only just growth, but high quality growth because people that are great at what they do tend to be clustered together, so by connecting with one great person, you're now one degree separated from the entire Great Network.
+And not only just growth, but high quality growth because people that are great at what they do tend to be clustered together, so by connecting with one great person, you're now one degree separated from the entire "People-that-are-great-at-what-they-do Network"

 It really is a small world.
-A single, well crafted, cold email really can change your life.
+A single, well crafted, cold message really can change your life.

 ### Channels